ken107/jsonpatch-observe/README.md

 }
 ```

-I created a [fork](https://github.com/ken107/JSON-Patch) of Starcounter-Jack's JSONPatch library that supports this non-standard "splice" patch.
+I created a [fork](https://github.com/ken107/JSON-Patch) of Starcounter-Jack's JSONPatch library that is capable of applying this patch.